AI Security Guide

 8.1 Adversarial Training

-Adversarial training is the most widely studied and effective defense against evasion attacks.
 The core idea is simple yet powerful: "train on what you will be tested on."
 The process involves creating adversarial examples during training and explicitly teaching the model to correctly classify these malicious inputs.
-By expanding the standard training dataset with these specially crafted adversarial samples, the model develops a more robust decision boundary that is less affected by small, malicious perturbations.
+By expanding the standard training dataset with these specially crafted adversarial samples, the model develops a more robust decision boundary that's less affected by small, malicious perturbations.

 8.2 Advanced Hardening Techniques